 5. The Elian Gonzalez Saga

-Elian, his mother, and heris boyfriend, along with 11 others, fled to Cuba, and three days later their boat sank, leaving only Elian and two others alive.
-Elian was discovered clinging to an inner tube off the coast of Fort Lauderdale by two fishermen on Thanksgiving Day 1999.
+Elian, along with his mother, her boyfriend, and 11 others, attempted to flee to Cuba.
+Tragically, their boat sank, leaving only Elian and two others alive.
+Found clinging to an inner tube off the coast of Fort Lauderdale on Thanksgiving Day 1999, Elian’s situation captured international attention.

-April 22nd, 2000, 5:14 am federal agents raid the Little Havana home of Gonzalez Family, and Elian is seized and reunited with his father after 5 months.
+Ultimately, on April 22nd, 2000, at 5:14 am, federal agents raided the Little Havana home of the Gonzalez family and seized Elian, reuniting him with his father after five months of legal and emotional turmoil.

 During this President Clinton faced many protests over the incident.

-Photographer Eadweard Muybridge had a disagreement with Leland Stanford over wether horses ever left the ground while running.
+Photographer Eadweard Muybridge found himself in a disagreement with Leland Stanford regarding whether horses’ hooves ever left the ground while running.

-To settle the argument Eadweard set up cameras in rows to capture every movement along the track, which is considered as the first moving image, and it proved the point that horses do leave the ground entirely when they run.
+To settle the dispute, Eadweard set up multiple cameras in rows to capture every movement along the track.
+This ingenious setup resulted in the creation of the first moving image, conclusively proving that horses do indeed have moments where all their hooves are off the ground when running.

-Penicillin was discovered as an accident, Sir Alexander Fleming a professor of bacteriology was working with the bacteria Staphylococcus before going on vacation with his family.
-Little did he know that returning from his vacation will get him a Noble Prize.
+Penicillin, one of the most groundbreaking medical discoveries, came about by chance.
+Sir Alexander Fleming, a professor of bacteriology, was working with the bacteria Staphylococcus before embarking on a vacation with his family.
+Little did he know that upon his return, he would make a Nobel Prize-worthy breakthrough.

 2. Mokusatsu : One word, Two lessons.

-How a poor translation of the Japanese word Mokusatsu led to the United States’ decision to drop the world’s first atomic bomb on Hiroshima.
+A mistranslation of the Japanese word “Mokusatsu” played a significant role in the United States’ decision to drop the world’s first atomic bomb on Hiroshima.

-1. World War II is responsible for the creation of anime.
+1. World War II and the Creation of Anime

 Now that you’ve read about the Butterfly effect, read about Mandella Effect: Alternate Realities or False Memories and then read about Mystery behind Bermuda Triangle.